racheleckenrod/griefSupport/README.md

 starting another branch here to work on the users/database/auth/guest so anyone can send a form

 Keeping the readme log updated here, as I have deleted the old branch master and have reset the branch main to be the default branch, then in trying to push it up in it's new form it was not possible, so I changed its name to master....

+back here on hurryUp, ready to make a commit and possible merge with sessions